mozilla-services/docs/source/loop/apis.rst

     **Requires authentication**

-    Unregister the given session's SimplePushURLs (active the do not disturb mode)
+    Unregister the given session's SimplePushURLs.
+The server will not be able to notify the client for this session.

     Example::